GPlates: Adoption

 GPlates is used by geophysicists, students and researchers in academic institutions, government departments and industry.
 It has also gained currency in the creative worldbuilding community as a tool for maintaining realism or verisimilitude in geographic features.
 In 2019, two Australian researchers used the software to create a tectonic map of the continents within the fictional Game of Thrones universe.

 Implementation

-GPlates runs on Mac OS X, Microsoft Windows and Ubuntu.
+GPlates runs on Mac OS X, Microsoft Windows and Linux.
 GPlates is written in C++ and uses OpenGL to render its 3D globe and 2D map views.
 It uses Qt as a GUI framework.
 The Boost C++ library has also been widely used.
 Other libraries include GDAL, CGAL, proj, qwt and GLEW.

-Information Model

-GPGIM and GPML

 GPlates uses the GPlates Geological Information Model (GPGIM) to represent geological data in a Plate tectonics context.
 The GPlates Markup Language (GPML) is an XML implementation of the GPGIM derived from the Geography Markup Language (GML).

-GPlates Python binding

-The GPlates Python library (pyGPlates) enables access to GPlates functionality via the Python programming language.
-It allows users to use GPlates in a programmatic way and hence provides much more flexibility than the GPlates desktop interface can offer.
-The pyGPlates is available for download.
-Reference documentation and tutorials are also available for download.

-The PyGPlates beta revision 28 was released on 8 August 2020.
-This is the first version which supports Python3.